Myelofibrosis is a disorder of the bone marrow in which the marrow is replaced by fibrous scar tissue.

 Blood and bone marrow cancers such as myelodysplastic syndrome, leukemia, and lymphoma may also cause bone marrow scarring.
 This is called secondary myelofibrosis.

 The health care provider will perform a physical exam and ask about the symptoms.

 Bone marrow or stem cell transplant may improve symptoms, and may cure the disease.
 This treatment is usually considered for younger people.

 Other treatment may involve:

-This disorder causes slowly worsening bone marrow failure with severe anemia.
+As the disease worsens, the bone marrow slowly stops working.
 Low platelet count leads to easy bleeding.
-Spleen swelling may slowly get worse.
+Spleen swelling may get worse along with anemia.

-The average survival of people with primary myelofibrosis is about 5 years.
-However, some people may survive for decades.
+Survival of people with primary myelofibrosis is about 5 years.
+But some people survive for decades.

-Call for an appointment with your health care provider if symptoms of this disorder develop.
-Uncontrolled bleeding, shortness of breath, or jaundice that gets worse need urgent or emergency care.
+Make an appointment with your provider if you have symptoms of this disorder.
+Seek medical care right away for uncontrolled bleeding, shortness of breath, or jaundice (yellow skin and whites of the eyes) that gets worse.